Northern Sea Oats

 Prized for Seed Heads

 Add texture to your landscape with Northern sea oats.
 This easy-to-grow native grass stands just 2 feet tall and reveals flat green seed heads in midsummer that slowly turn bronze then copper by early fall.
 The slightest breeze flowing through a clump of grass will rustle the dry seed heads, creating a pleasing type of garden music.
-Northern sea oats is a fabulous cutting flower.
+Northern sea oats are a fabulous cutting flower.
 Snip the seed stems shortly after they begin to turn bronze for a long-lasting fresh or dried bouquet.

 Northern sea oats are native to moist, woodland edges which makes them a great addition to part-shade gardens.
 Create a woodland meadow with a collection of shade-tolerant grasses.
 You'll love the easy-care aspect of a meadow planting and count on a bounty of color and texture year-round.
 Other great grasses for part-shade sites include tufted hair grass (Deschampsia cespitosa), Korean feather reed grass (Calamagrostis brachytricha), Japanese forest grass (Hakonechloa macra), and sedges.